Top 15 Hip Hop Producers

 Migrating to Atlanta from the Bay Area after working with California legend JT The Bigga Figga, Zaytoven would eventually become renowned for his work with Gucci Mane, but later with other artists.
 One can say he and Gucci Mane both got their start together as Zaytoven produced Gucci Mane’s first hit “So Icy.”
 Since the 2005 debut, Zaytoven has been a staple in the Atlanta rap community with production credits with Gucci Mane, Future, and 21 Savage, just to name a few.

 Beats by the Pounds

 A collection of producers, KLC, Mo B. Dick, Carlos Stephens, DJ Daryl, O’Dell, and Craig B, that played a major role in the success of No Limit during their run during the late 1990s.
-Everybody knows the dominance that No Limit Records, led by Master P, had on the music industry between the 1997 and 1997, Beats by the Pound were the men behind all of No Limit’s hits.
-Following their fallen out with Master P, the group would continue under the moniker of Medicine Men.
+Everybody knows the dominance that No Limit Records, led by Master P, had on the music industry between 1997 and 1999, but Beats by the Pound were the men behind all of No Limit’s hits.
+Following their fallen out with Master P, the group would continue under a new moniker, the Medicine Men.

 Originally hailing from St. Louis, Metro Boomin’ was one of many producers and artists who made their way into the Atlanta music scene.
 Also like many other creators in the Atlanta music, Metro Boomin’s would get his big break working with Gucci Mane.
 Since, he has arguably became one of hip hop’s top producers of the 2010s and 2020s.
 Now Metro Boomin’ is known for working with Future, Drake, Gucci Mane, Lil Uzi Vert, Migos, 21 Savage, Kodak Black, and more.